Our Studio

 Ballet teacher guiding a student in Toronto

-Adult RAD Vocational Stream
+Adult RAD Vocational Courses

 RAD Intermediate Foundation

-Assessment: Group or private assessment required for new students.
+Assessment: Group assessment required for new students.

 Course Description: